rbpolim/roadmap/README.md

 ## Features

 - Create tasks within columns;
-- Be able to tag and tag as tasks;
+- Be able to tag a task;
 - Be able to create multiple task boards;
 - Delete tasks;

 ## Run Locally